-A student who wishes to change from non-degree status to a degree program must inform the Office of the Registrar, in writing, of this intent.
+A student who wishes to change from non-degree status to a degree program must apply for admission through the Graduate School.
 The student must submit any additional documents required of the specific program of interest and have his or her file reviewed by the program director.
 Admission as a non-degree student does not guarantee admission to a degree program.
 A maximum of 12 credits taken by a non-degree student may apply to a degree program.